The ultimate guide to the safest And healthy cookware

 In addition to the popular cookware types already addressed in this article, TKJ is a fan of alternatives including stoneware, glass and ceramic cookware.
 While these types of cookware have waxed and waned in popularity, they are extremely safe and long lasting options if properly cared for.

-Stone and ceramic has been used to create cooking vessels since ancient times.
+Stone and ceramic have been used to create cooking vessels since ancient times.
 Some of the most iconic cookware in the US, CorningWare, has been gracing stovetops, ovens and tables since 1959.
 Original patterns including the Cornflower design can still be found in antique and thrift stores, and are safe for cooking in as long as the pieces you select are free of cracks and chips.

 In fact, along with regular stoneware, Wellness Mama identifies glass and specifically CorningWare as wonderful cookware options that do not leach toxins into food.
 If you’re not a fan of antiquing or just want something new, you can purchase CorningWare with an updated, modernized look from their most recent product collection.